smnorris/bcfishobs/README.md

 ## Output data

-Three new tables are created by the script (in addition to the downloaded data):
+Three new tables and one view are created by the script (in addition to the downloaded data):

 #### `whse_fish.fiss_fish_obsrvtn_pnt_distinct`